toriqkun/Portofolio/README.md

 ---

 🌗 Dark Mode Logic
-● Dark mode is implemented using a simple toggle that:
+- ● Dark mode is implemented using a simple toggle that:
-● Switches the body class between dark and light.
+- ● Switches the body class between dark and light.
-● Updates icons dynamically (fa-sun ↔ fa-moon).
+- ● Updates icons dynamically (fa-sun ↔ fa-moon).
-● Changes the logo and UI colors accordingly.
+- ● Changes the logo and UI colors accordingly.
-● Persists the theme preference in localStorage.
+- ● Persists the theme preference in localStorage.

 ---

----

-📸 Preview

 <div align="center">
   <img src="images/profileku.png" width="800">